Action complete

 Highlights

-Businesses received grants of up to $45,000 to cover expenses such as rent, utility bills, health and safety measures, and transitioning services online.
-The grants helped maintain or create nearly 1,200 jobs across communities in B.C. and supported over 300 Indigenous tourism businesses.
+Eligible businesses received grants of up to $45,000 to help cover expenses such as rent, utility bills, health and safety upgrades and to transition to online services.
+In total, the funding supported more than 300 Indigenous tourism businesses throughout B.C. and helped maintain or create nearly 1,200 jobs in communities throughout the province.

-One example of the fund’s impact is Talaysay Tours in Vancouver, which used its grant to develop a virtual tour of Stanley Park.
-The interactive experience educates viewers about the local trees and plants of the Pacific Northwest, showcasing their historical use by Indigenous Peoples for food, medicine, and technology.
+One example of the fund’s impact is Talaysay Tours, which used its grant to develop a virtual tour of Stanley Park.
+The interactive experience taught viewers about the trees and plants of the Pacific Northwest and highlighted their traditional uses by Indigenous Peoples for food, medicine and technology.

-Brenda Baptiste, chair of Indigenous Tourism BC noted, “Indigenous Tourism British Columbia has worked hard with interest holders and provided a support system for businesses to continue operating during the pandemic.”
+As Brenda Baptiste, chair of ITBC, noted: “ITBC worked hard with stakeholders and provided a support system for businesses to continue operating during the pandemic.”